54 Heavy Regiment RA

 54 Heavy Regiment RA was formed from a cadre of various regiments, including 78 Field Regiment RA(TA) and 52 Heavy Regiment RA(TA) in December 1939 at Sheffield.

-54 Heavy Regiment was stationed in coastal defence until it was called up to support First Army in North Africa, being the first heavy regiment to be called up into the new AGRA formations.
-After North Africa, 54 Heavy Regiment would go to Italy in December 1943, where it would serve until it was converted in February 1945 to 54 Super Heavy Regiment RA.
+54 Heavy Regiment was initally stationed in coastal defence as part of Southern Command from late 1940, up until it was called upon to support the British First Army in North Africa, also being the first Heavy Regiment to be called up into the new AGRA formations as part of 1st AGRA.

 Illustrations of the formation badges under which a unit served or supported are given.
 This is no guarantee that the unit used this formations badge.